josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 ### Adding a schematic to a collection

-To add a schematic to an existing collection, use the same command you use to start a new schematics project, but run the command inside the project folder.
+To add a schematic to an existing collection, use the same command you use to start a new schematics project, but run the command inside the project directory.

 <code-example format="shell" language="shell">